dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 1. Install [MetricFlow](/docs/build/metricflow-commands) as an extension of a dbt adapter from PyPI.
-2. Create or activate your virtual environment. `python -m venv venv` or `source your-venv/bin/activate`
+2. Create or activate your virtual environment with `python -m venv venv` or `source your-venv/bin/activate`.
 3. Run `pip install dbt-metricflow`
    - You can install MetricFlow using PyPI as an extension of your dbt adapter in the command line.
 To install the adapter, run `pip install "dbt-metricflow[your_adapter_name]"` and add the adapter name at the end of the command.
 For example, for a Snowflake adapter run `pip install "dbt-metricflow[snowflake]"`
    - **Note**, you'll need to manage versioning between dbt Core, your adapter, and MetricFlow.